Olu93/project_multimedia_retrieval/README.md

 ```
 python initialise.py
 ```
 This should create defaults value for every parameter and prompt for further action or exit.
+This script also aims to ask for classification files in case the user has not specified any yet.
+Classification files should be of type "*.cla" like the ones present in the psb dataset, if no file is specified the system will label every mesh as "no_class".
-If the aim is to run the system, then exit.
-Otherwise see “Setting new paths” below.
+If the aim is to run the system, the user should now be able to run it with the defaults values set.
+Otherwise is possible to further change this settings as described in *Setting new paths* section below.
 Once the defaults are set, is possible to finally run the system itself.
 To do so, type:
 ```